 Injectable medications, which have become cloudy or discolored or show signs of precipitation should not be used.

-5 Drugs that should never be used past their expiration date.
 Certain medications have a narrow therapeutic index and little decreases in the pharmacological activity can result in serious consequences for patients.
 Observing the expiration date is obligatory for the following medications:

 - Anticonvulsants - narrow therapeutic index